 Fields on the fertile soils near the creek only have to be neglected for a few years for some sort of forest to invade again.Two quick-growing eucalypts can compete with the rainforest species in this - the blue gums, Eucalyptus saligna and E. deanii.
 These gums grow into huge trees but their seedlings can't grow under a rainforest canopy - it's too shady.

 Bleeding heart (Omalanthus populifolius) needs a gap in the canopy for its seedlings to develop.
 It is killed by frost, however and in the frosty environment of Ourimbah Creek it needs just enough cover to keep any frost off its leaves.
-Its fruit attracts brown pigeons (Macropygia amboinensis), often with a dominant bird constantly having to drive off rivals.
+Its fruit attracts brown cuckoo doves (Macropygia amboinensis), often with a dominant bird constantly having to drive off rivals.